biggie-boss/NGVO/README.md

 Owing to the need to clean master files and certain errors with Wabbajack, NGVO only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

-:warning: :exclamation: **NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON** :exclamation: :warning:
+:warning: :exclamation: **NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON.
+YOU ALSO NEED FULL ANNIVERSARY EDITION ($20 UPGRADE)** :exclamation: :warning:

 ***